vatsal2210/Software-Design-Architecture-And-Microservices/README.md

 [**BLOG**](https://medium.com/@vatsalshah2210)

-In case you miss out, I can send my upcoming articles to your inbox.
-If you like my stuff and hate spam.
+If you like my stuff and hate spam, I can send my upcoming articles to your inbox.
 One-click unsubscribe anytime — [**Click here to join my newsletter**](https://vatsalshah.substack.com/subscribe) 💌

 If you’re feeling generous today, you can [**buy me a coffee**](https://www.buymeacoffee.com/vatsalshah) ☕